Ellen (E-ferry): History

-Ellen was developed under E-Ferry, an EU-backed project costing EUR 21.3 million.
+Ellen was developed from E-Ferry, an EU-backed project costing EUR 21.3 million.
 Although this is around 40% more expensive than a conventional vessel, operating costs are 75% lower.
 It is expected that she will save the release of 2,000 tonnes of CO2 per year.

 The ferry was built by Søby Værft A/S, with sections fabricated in Szczecin, Poland.
 In September 2016, 22 sections were welded together and the hull was towed to Søby on Ærø for outfitting.